synapsecns/sanguine/docs/bridge/docs/04-Routers/RFQ/API/index.md

 **Building From Source:**

-To build the RFQ API from source, you will need to clone the repository and run the main.go file with the config file.
+To build the Quoter API from source, you will need to clone the repository and run the main.go file with the config file.
 Building from source requires go 1.21 or higher and is generally not recommended for end-users.

 1. `git clone https://github.com/synapsecns/sanguine --recursive`
 2. `cd sanguine/services/rfq`